-Name Base Salary Change from 2018
+Name Base Salary (as of 8/16/2020) Change from 2019

-Louis V. Pinkham \$950,000
+Louis V. Pinkham \$ 980,000 3.1%

-Robert J. Rehard \$500,000 +42.8%
+Robert J. Rehard \$ 540,000 7.4%

-Jonathan J. Schlemmer \$635,000 +3.2%
+Thomas E. Valentyn \$ 448,875 4.8%

-Thomas E. Valentyn \$427,500 +3.0%
+John C. Kunze \$ 381,700

-John M. Avampato \$390,000
+Jerrald R. Morton \$ 370,700

-Mr. Gliebe's 2019 base salary did not change from his 2018 base salary until his resignation from the role of Chief Executive Officer on March 31, 2019.
+The change to Mr. Kunze's and Mr. Morton's base salary from 2019 is not noted, because they were not NEOs in 2019.
+Mr. Schlemmer's 2020 base salary did not change from his 2019 base salary until his retirement from the role of Chief Operating Officer on January 31, 2020.
 In setting base salary levels, the Committee compared the NEOs' base salary levels to the salary levels of the executive officers in our peer group based on proxy statement data as well as general industry data from Willis Towers Watson's Executive Compensation Database and made changes accordingly.

-With respect to each of our NEOs, compared to the median base salaries of similarly situated executive officers in the data reviewed by the Committee, after the changes, all were determined to be at the median level (according to the established target range).
+With respect to Mr. Pinkham, Mr. Rehard and Mr. Valentyn, compared to the median base salaries of similarly situated executive officers in the data reviewed by the Committee, after the changes, all were determined to be at the median level (according to the established target range).
 The base salary levels set by the Committee did not affect decisions regarding other compensation elements.